How Stress Affects the Body: Skin, Hormones, Reproductive Health, and Digestion

 • Frequent blushing, sweating

 Improving your sleep quality and incorporating a meditation practice can help to manage the impact of stress on your body.
-Getting enough sleep can help to reduce the buildup of proteins and toxins in the brain that can accumulate during the day due to stress.
+Getting enough sleep can help to reduce the buildup of proteins and toxins in your brain that can accumulate during the day due to stress.
 A regular meditation practice can improve your ability to regulate your stress reactions, and help you return to a state of calm more quickly.

-If you believe that you are dealing with chronic stress, are unable to manage your stress, or your stress is impacting your ability to work or complete regular household tasks, speak to a healthcare professional.
+If you believe that you are dealing with chronic stress, are unable to manage your stress, or your stress is impacting your ability to work or complete regular household tasks, speak to a health care professional.

 The endocrine system is a network of glands in the body that produces hormones that regulate many processes such as metabolism, growth, reproduction, mood, and sleep.
 The endocrine glands do this by releasing hormones into your bloodstream so they can travel to other body parts.
-Important parts of the endocrine system’s stress response consists of the hypothalamus and the pituitary gland, located in the brain, and the adrenal glands located right above the kidneys.
-Together, they make up the hypothalamic-pituitary-adrenal axis (the HPA axis).

-When you are in a stressful situation, the brain initiates a chain reaction involving this HPA axis.
+When you’'re in a stressful situation, the brain initiates a chain reaction involving this HPA axis.
 The hypothalamus tells the pituitary gland to produce a hormone, which then signals to the adrenal glands to increase the production of adrenaline and cortisol.
 Adrenaline increases your heart rate and blood pressure.
 Cortisol, sometimes referred to as the “stress hormone,” increases the level of energy available in your body.
 Cortisol also inhibits some functions that are nonessential in a fight-or-flight situation.

-Typically, when the perceived threat or stressor has passed, hormone levels return to normal, allowing the body’s functions to return to normal as well.
+Typically, when the perceived threat or stressor has passed, your hormone levels return to normal, allowing the body’s functions to return to normal as well.
 However, if the stressful situation persists, that fight-or-flight reaction stays turned on.
 Because the endocrine system controls so many processes in the body, long-term exposure to stress hormones like adrenaline and cortisol can increase your risk of:

 • Anxiety/Depression